imagex2/CSFI/README.md

-# ISFT
+# ISFI
-The implementation of ISFT will be uploaded soon.
+The implementation of ISFI will be uploaded soon.